Can I use a mechanically galvanized nut with a hot-dip or electroplate galvanized bolt (or vice versa)?

 From ASTM A325:

-“4.3.5 When no preference is specified, the supplier shall furnish either a hot-dip coating in accordance with Specification F2329, a mechanically deposited zinc coating in accordance with Specification B695, Class 55, or a Zinc/Aluminum Corrosion Protective Coating in accordance with Specification F1136, Grade 3.
+“4.3.5 When no preference is specified, the supplier shall furnish either a hot-dip coating in accordance with Specification F2329, a mechanically deposited zinc coating in accordance with Specification B695, Class 55, or a Zinc/Aluminum Corrosion Protective Coating in accordance with Specification F1136 gr.3 (now part of F3393 as of 2022).
 Threaded components (bolts and nuts) shall be coated by the same zinc-coating process and the supplier’s option is limited to one process per item with no mixed processes in lot.”

 From the Research Council on Structural Connections/American Institute of Steel Construction:

 “Both the hot-dip galvanizing process (ASTM F2329) and the mechanical galvanizing process (ASTM B695) are recognized in ASTM A325.
 The effects of the two processes upon the performance characteristics and requirements for proper installation are distinctly different.
 Therefore, distinction between the two must be noted in the comments that follow.
 In accordance with ASTM A325, all threaded components of the fastener assembly must be galvanized by the same process and the supplier’s option is limited to one process per item with no mixed processes in a lot.
 Mixing high-strength bolts that are galvanized by one process with nuts that are galvanized by the other may result in an unworkable assembly.”

 Mixing and matching different types of galvanized parts is not advisable based on these specifications.
 The primary difference between these two types of galvanized nuts is that hot-dip galvanized nuts are tapped after galvanizing, while mechanically galvanized nuts are tapped prior to galvanizing.